Rule I: Requirements for the Juris Doctor Degree

 - Residency - Complete residency of

-- Six (6) semesters of full-time enrollment, including a minimum of four (4) semesters at UNH Law, or
+- For residential JD students six (6) semesters of full-time enrollment, including a minimum of four (4) semesters at UNH Law, or

-- The equivalent of (a) to the extent permitted in subdivision D (“Residency”) of this part; and
+- For residential JD students the equivalent of (a) to the extent permitted in subdivision D (“Residency”) of this part.

 - Complete the requirements for obtaining the Juris Doctor Degree no later than 84 months after commencing the Juris Doctor degree program at UNH Law or a law school from which UNH Law has accepted transfer credit, and